 Are high quality functional leaders the magic ingredient?

 Scaled professional services firms are some of the world’s most successful commercial enterprises with the leading brands seen as equivalent in status to major corporates and financial institutions.
-Over the last decade they have enjoyed a remarkable period of growth and relative stability while also transforming in their level of organisational sophistication.
+Over the last decade they have enjoyed a remarkable period of growth and relative stability while also transforming in their level of organizational sophistication.

-This latest Hedley May thinking. report looks at the critical role played by senior functional leaders in delivering this enduring level of success.
+This latest Hedley May Thinking. report looks at the critical role played by senior functional leaders in delivering this enduring level of success.

 Over the last decade most leading professional services firms have enjoyed stable leadership and significantly enhanced financial performance despite a decade that has proved exceptionally challenging for many corporates and financial institutions.

 A notable feature of this period has been the increasing demand for high quality functional leaders (CFOs, COOs, HRDs, CMOs, CTOs, GCs etc) to reinforce a management infrastructure that for decades relied heavily on a cadre of “gifted amateur” partners.

 As the scale and complexity of leading professional services firms has increased, these senior functional roles have become more technically demanding and are now some of the most attractive appointments in the market.

 This current edition of Hedley May Thinking. focuses on the issues raised by the professionalisation of the key functions in professional services, as well as the peaks and pitfalls of taking on or recruiting for such roles.